 Because the nanny position is nonprofessional, the family needs to place three advertisements: one on the state's workforce agency website, and two others on consecutive Sundays in the major newspaper in the area.
 For example, a family living in Washington, DC could place the two newspaper ads in the Washington Post.

 Once the advertisements end, the family files a PERM application (ETA Form 9089) with the DOL.
 After the DOL approves the PERM, the family files an I-140 petition with USCIS.

-At this point, however, the process is likely to slow down significantly.
+At this point, however, the process could slow down significantly.
 We'll explain why in the next section.

 Congress places numerical limits on how many immigrants can receive green cards every year.
 A nanny is classified in the third preference of the employment-based visa system (EB-3).
-The EB-3 category is subdivided into three categories, with nannies are in the "Unskilled Worker" category, since they typically require less than two years of training or experience.
-There are many more EB-3 Unskilled Worker immigrants applying for green cards than there are green cards available, so this category has become extremely backlogged.
+The EB-3 category is subdivided into three categories.
+Nannies are in the "Unskilled Worker" category, since they typically require less than two years of training or experience.

-Importantly, regardless of whether or not the nanny has status issues, the priority date backlog creates unique troubles for nannies.
+Importantly, regardless of whether or not the nanny has immigration status issues, the priority date backlog for creates unique troubles for nannies from certain countries.
 Even when their priority date becomes current, to receive their green card they must show that they still intend to work for the family that sponsored them.
 However, by the time the priority date is current, the family's children will be much older and unlikely to require further services from a nanny!

-There is no way around this priority date backlog hurdle—a nanny can apply for the green card only when her priority date is current.
+There is no way around this priority date backlog hurdle—a nanny can get a green card only when the law allows her to.
 Therefore, it can be very difficult for families to obtain green cards for nannies.